 Early Life and Career

-Born in Colorado to two parents with EdDs, Mr. Smith trained as an engineer at Cornell University, earning his B.S. in Chemical Engineering in 1985.
+Born in Denver, Colorado, to two parents with Doctor of Education (EdD) degrees, Mr. Smith trained as an engineer at Cornell University, earning his B.S. in Chemical Engineering in 1985.
 In 2016, Cornell University honored Mr. Smith’s leadership by renaming the school he graduated from: Robert Frederick Smith School of Chemical and Biomolecular Engineering.
 While earning his MBA from Columbia Business School with honors, he served as President of the Black Business Students’ Association and President of the Japan Business Association.
-After graduation, he worked at Goodyear Tire and Rubber, followed by Kraft General Foods, where he earned two United States and two European patents.
+After graduation, he worked at Goodyear Tire and Rubber, followed by Kraft General Foods, where he obtained two United States and two European patents for coffee filtration systems.

-In 1994, he joined Goldman Sachs in tech investment banking, first in New York and then in Silicon Valley.
+Upon receiving his MBA in 1994, he joined Goldman Sachs in tech investment banking, first in New York City and then in Silicon Valley.
 As Co‐Head of Enterprise Systems and Storage, he executed and advised on over $50 billion in merger and acquisition activity with companies such as Apple, Microsoft, Texas Instruments, eBay and Yahoo.
-He was the first person in San Francisco at Goldman to focus solely on mergers and acquisitions of technology and software companies.
+He was the first person at Goldman’s San Francisco office to focus solely on mergers and acquisitions of technology and software companies.

-He is a major donor to the National Museum of African American History and Culture, the Chairman of Carnegie Hall and the Chair of the Robert F. Kennedy Center for Justice and Human Rights.
-He serves on the Board of Overseers of Columbia Business School, as a Member of the Cornell Engineering College Council, and a Trustee of the Boys and Girls Clubs of San Francisco.
+He is also the Chairman of Carnegie Hall and board member of Robert F. Kennedy Human Rights.
+He serves on the Board of Overseers of Columbia Business School and as an at-large board member of the Business Roundtable.

 B.S. in Chemical Engineering, Cornell University